1. Marine Terminal Expansion

 - The danger to the health of the Bay marine life in the case of an oil spill

 - The 2016 marine crude oil spill that affected Vallejo residents

 - The cumulative impacts of all the refining expansion projects along the refinery corridor

-- The Cap and Trade law that allows that refineries to go forth with “extreme oil” projects in exchange for extra cash to State that will to be spent elsewhere.
+- The Cap and Trade law that allows that refineries to go forth with “extreme oil” projects in exchange for extra cash to State that will be spent elsewhere.

 Again, many thanks to Constance Beutel who made the videotape and gave us permission to share it on our website.

 This gives a pretty good overview of Tar Sands: https://en.wikipedia.org/wiki/Oil_sands

 The oil arriving at the Phillips refinery will likely be dirty, heavy tar sands oil.
 This type of oil is difficult, if not impossible, to remove after a spill.
 In 2010, when tar sands oil spilled into Michigan’s Kalamazoo River, response crews were unable to completely remove the oil from the riverbed, even after five years of cleanup efforts.
 If tar sands oil spilled in San Francisco Bay, it could irreparably smother bottom-dwelling life forms that are critical to the Bay’s food chain.